 Need a break from trekking?
 No worries!
 There’s a pristine river right on the doorstep to wash away the worries of the day.

 We’re big fans of waterfalls of shapes and sizes too (check out our Favourite Waterfalls in Lake Toba).
 Luckily, there’s an utterly appealing little waterfall just upriver with a pool perfect for floating in.
-Just follow the boardwalk up past Orchid Bungalow and you can’t miss it.
+Just follow the pathway up past Orchid Bungalow towards Jungle River Guesthouse and you can’t miss it.

 You can check these areas out unaccompanied.